 - Dr. Cecilia Sun

 - Successful completion ofUnit(s) MUSC4103 Introduction to Music Research For summer and winter offering: subject to unit coordinator approval and supervisor availability.

 - Contact hours

-- Supervision: 6 x one-hour sessions per semester
+- Supervision: 6 x 30-minute sessions per semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.